HTTP Features

 If any of these limitations might affect your use case, consider instead using activity functions and language-specific HTTP client libraries to make outbound HTTP calls.

-Extensibility (.NET only)
+Extensibility (.NET in-process only)

 The following example demonstrates using dependency injection to disable TLS/SSL certificate validation for orchestrator functions that call external HTTP endpoints.